 Define exposition with visuals

 Visual exposition is often more engaging, but also more difficult to pull off.
 Sometimes it is used through the mise-en-scene of a scene.
 For example, a character's bedroom often reveals their personality traits.
+Let's say a character really loves rock 'n' roll music.
+Having them say, "I love rock 'n' roll" would get the job done.
+But having their room decorated with posters, albums, and concert tickets would be more organic.

 Using visual aids is among our list of tips in this video breakdown of how to write exposition into a screenplay.
 Watch how Jurassic Park makes the genius decision to reveal scientific jargon and concepts through an educational video.